Roswell, New Mexico

-Roswell's tourism industry is based on aerospace engineering and ufology museums and businesses, as well as alien-themed and spacecraft-themed iconography.
-The city also relies on New Mexico and Americana related tourism.
-New Mexican cuisine restaurants, such as Martin's Capitol Café, are located near downtown on Main Street, near the International UFO Museum and Research Center.
+Roswell's tourism industry is based on ufology museums and businesses, as well as alien-themed and spacecraft-themed iconography.
+The city also relies on New Mexico and Americana related tourism including the International UFO Museum and Research Center.
 Local American folk and New Mexico music performances occur near Pioneer Plaza and in parks around the city.
 It is a center for acequia-like irrigated farming, dairying, and ranching; it is also the location of several manufacturing, distribution, and petroleum related facilities.
+Roswell has a history of minor league baseball.
 This regional pride has resulted in Roswell receiving the All-America City Award multiple times, in 1978–79 and 2002.

-Roswell has a history of minor league baseball.

 History

-The first non-indigenous settlers of the area around Roswell were a group of pioneers from Missouri, who attempted to start a settlement 15 mi southwest of what is now Roswell in 1865, but were forced to abandon the site because of a lack of water.
+The first settlers were a group of pioneers from Missouri, who attempted to start a settlement 15 mi southwest of what is now Roswell in 1865, but were forced to abandon the site because of a lack of water.
 It was called Missouri Plaza.
 It also had many Hispanic people from Lincoln, New Mexico.
 John Chisum had his famous Jingle Bob Ranch about 5 mi from the center of Roswell, at South Spring Acres.
 At the time, it was the largest ranch in the United States.

 Van C. Smith, a businessman from Omaha, Nebraska, and his partner, Aaron Wilburn, constructed two adobe buildings in 1869 that began what is now Roswell.
 The two buildings became the settlement's general store, post office, and sleeping quarters for paying guests.
 In 1871, Smith filed a claim with the federal government for the land around the buildings, and on August 20, 1873, he became the town's first postmaster.
 Smith was the son of Roswell Smith, a prominent lawyer in Lafayette, Indiana, and Annie Ellsworth, daughter of U.S. Patent Commissioner Henry Leavitt Ellsworth.
 He called the town Roswell, after his father's first name.

 In 1877, Captain Joseph Calloway Lea and his family bought out Smith and Wilburn's claim and became the owners of most of the land of Roswell and the area surrounding it.
 The town was relatively quiet during the Lincoln County War (1877–1879).
 A major aquifer was discovered when merchant Nathan Jaffa had a well drilled in his back yard on Richardson Avenue in 1890, resulting in the area's first major growth and development spurt.
 The growth continued when the Pecos Valley Railroad arrived in 1892.